filobolla/dotfiles/README.md

 - Setup Widgets in sidebar
 - Manage menubar items (battery,tmutil, etc.)
 - Import desktop pictures
-	> In Big Sur+, images are in ~/Library/Application Support/com.apple.mobileassetDesktopPicture
+	> - In Big Sur+, images are in ~/Library/Application Support/com.apple.mobileassetDesktopPicture
-	> Add `wallpaper` folder to $HOME and set hidden flag
+	> - Add `Wallpapers` folder to $HOME and set hidden flag
-	> use `background.sh` to setup slideshow
+	> - Use `wallpaper.sh` to setup slideshow

 ### App to be installed manually (`installer`)
 - Cinema 4D + Vray